Gold price per tola increases Rs200 in Pakistan

-After decreasing in the last session, gold prices in Pakistan increased on Monday in line with their gain in international rates.
-In the local market, the price of gold per tola increased by Rs200, clocking in at Rs275,700.
+Gold prices in Pakistan surged on Monday in line with their increase in international rates.
+In the local market, the price of gold per tola gained Rs200, clocking in at Rs275,700.

 Similarly, 10-gram gold was sold at Rs236,368 after it recorded an increase of Rs171, according to rates shared by the All-Pakistan Gems and Jewellers Sarafa Association (APGJSA).

-Meanwhile, the international rate of gold inched up on Monday.
-As per the APGJSA, the rate was at $2,656 per ounce (with a premium of $20), and up by $3 during the day.
+Meanwhile, the international rate of gold increased on Monday.
+As per the APGJSA, the rate was at $2,659 per ounce (with a premium of $20), and up by $3 during the day.

 Silver prices remained stable at Rs3,050 per tola.